 In Indonesia, bitter melon is used in salads, stir-fried, cooked in coconut milk, or steamed.
 The Vietnamese stuff the melon with ground pork for use in steamed dishes or soup.
 Thai cooks combine powerful birds eye chilies with the melon, using generous splashes of fish sauce as well.
 In China, cooks often stir-fry slices of the melon with pungent fermented black beans and ground pork, adding dried red chilies to taste.

-To select bitter melons that are on the mild side of bitter, look for whiter or more yellowed exteriors that contain deep red seeds inside.
+To select bitter melons that are on the mild side of bitter, look for more mature ones with whiter or yellowed exteriors that contain deep red seeds inside.
 The more immature the squash, the greener and more bitter it will be.
-Though you can stir-fry almost anything spicy, savory, and sweet with the squash, I like to pair the vegetable with at least one savory component, such as fermented black beans or belacan (fermented shrimp paste), as well as something spicy, such as bird's eye chilies or jalapenos.
+Though you can stir-fry almost anything spicy, savory, and sweet with the squash, I like to pair the vegetable with at least one savory component, such as fermented black beans or belacan (fermented shrimp paste), as well as something spicy, such as bird's eye chilies or jalapeños.
 Adding a few teaspoons of sugar to the stir-fry helps tame the bitterness of the squash.

 On a hot summer's day, Chinese cooks will allude to the "cooling" quality of the squash.
 Medicinal properties aside, stir-fried melon is a refreshing dish that's worth looking into, even if it takes an acquired palate to appreciate.